-These fonts have been selected on the basis of their popularity in the current year (2014) on top font resources sites like Google Fonts, Font Squirrel and dafont.com.
+The sans serif fonts listed below have been selected on the basis of their popularity in recent times on Google Fonts as well as on top font resources sites like Font Squirrel and dafont.com.
 Read on to find more about these free sans serif fonts.

 Open Sans, designed by Steve Matteson, is one of the most widely used open source sans serif fonts.
 Optimized for print, web and mobile interfaces, Open Sans has excellent legibility characteristics in its letterforms.
 It is available in five weights and each one has an italic version.

 You may also want to take a look at these top Open Sans alternatives from Google Fonts that are quite similar to Open Sans and can be used as its replacement.

 Introduced with Android Ice Cream Sandwich, Roboto was created specifically for the requirements of UI and high-resolution screens.
 The typeface has been designed by Christian Robertson and comes in six weights and their corresponding italic styles.

 Oswald by Vernon Adams is optimized to be used by web browsers on desktop computers, laptops and mobile devices.
 It is available in three weights.

 Droid Sans was designed by Steve Matteson with the goal to provide optimal quality and reading comfort on a mobile handset.
 It is optimized for use in application menus, web browsers and for other screen text and comes in two weights – normal and bold.